kafeg/ptyqt/README.md

 ## Examples
 ### XtermJS
-- build and run example
+- build and run example from cmd.exe (important: )
 - install nodejs (your prefer way)
 - open console and run:
 ```sh